Surf Fishing report

 (August 27, 2021) … Summer fishing rarely changes, just the frequency of catches.
 Some weeks it is pointless to do fishing reports, NOTHING changes.
 What does change are the water temperatures.
 Now we are in the bathtub month.

 Now we finally have the puppy drum in the surf.
 The little juvenile black drum that many mistake for sheepshead.
-Same baits and DS Custom Tackle top and bottom or spot rigs we use for the other small fish.
-Fishbites has been the easiest to use, bloodworm availability is random.
+Same baits and DS Custom Tackle top and bottom or spot rigs holding with pyramid sinkers.
+Same rigs and set up we use for the other small fish.
+Fishbites has been the easiest to bait, bloodworm availability is random.
 Sand fleas can be dug up or use the fishbites sand flea formula.
 Puppy drum can still be caught in the surf and waterways as late as November.
-The puppies showing up marks another incoming visitor I love to catch in the surf, Albies are inbound.
+The black drum showing up marks another incoming visitor I love to catch in the surf, Albies are inbound.

 North Jersey to central Jersey and lower has come hot for albies in the surf.
 They are a blast to catch on spoons and other metals.
 Cast and reel very fast, like wrist crushing fast, they blitz bait.
 Deadly dicks are perfect for that action, spoons will surface too fast.